intelligentplant/AppStoreConnect.Adapters/docs/tutorials/writing-an-extension-feature/02-Extension_Methods.md

 When working with an in-process adapter, it is of course possible to retrieve the extension feature from the adapter's feature collection, and then cast it to the correct type and directly call a method on the extension feature type.
 However, this is not possible when trying to call an extension operation on an adapter that is running in an external process or on a remote server.
 This is where the methods defined on the `IAdapterExtensionFeature` interface come to the rescue.

-In order to call our `Ping` method via a call to `Invoke`, we need to create a `PingMessage` instance, serialize this object to JSON, pass this to the `Invoke` method, receive a JSON-serialized response back, and then deserialize this response into a `PongMessage` instance.
-Fortunately, the [AdapterExtensionFeatureExtensions](/src/DataCore.Adapter/Extensions/AdapterExtensionFeatureExtensions.cs) class contains extension methods for `IAdapterExtensionFeature` that take care of the serialization and deserialization for us.
+In order to call our `Ping` method via a call to `Invoke`, we need pass in an `InvocationRequest` object that contains our encoded `PingMessage`, and then process the resulting `InvocationResponse` object to extract the `PongMessage` result.

-> [JSON.NET](https://www.newtonsoft.com/json) is used to serialize and deserialize inputs and outputs for extension operation calls.
-You must ensure that your request and response types can be serialized using the default settings defined by that library.

 Add the following code to the end of the `using` block in the `Run` method in `Runner.cs`: